lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/NPCs/Clerics of Kelemvor.md

 ---

 # Clerics of Kelemvor
-Group of clerics that follow the god Kelemvor
+Group of clerics that follow the god Kelemvor.
+(Lord of the Dead, Judge of the Damned) Allegedly one of their members wasn't a human, but a Green Dragon.
 ___
 ## References: -
 ---